routine needed to run the notebook on Google Colab

 plt.legend()

 Notice that the loss on the boundaries of the spatial domain is exactly zero, as expected!
-After the training is completed one can now plot some results using the matplotlib
+Once the training is completed, we can plot the results using matplotlib

 .
-We plot the predicted output on the left side, the true solution at the center and the difference on the right side using the plot_solution
+We will display the predicted output on the left side, the true solution in the center, and the difference between them on the right side using the plot_solution

 function.